About Bill Peach

 Following his eight years as the presenter of the ABC's ground breaking current affairs programme "This Day Tonight", Bill began his "Peach's Australia" documentary series.

 He made 27 programs in 2 years, filming in every part of Australia.
 The ABC estimated that Bill and his team travelled the equivalent of 5 times around the world without leaving Australia.
-No wonder we call this a big country.
+There was no need to leave the country with such vast landscapes to explore in our own backyard.

-Twenty-seven years later, Bill has taken many travellers on trips of many thousand kilometres in Australia and overseas.
-He has also written ten books on Australian history, as well as many magazine stories and newspaper columns.
-He has received many awards including a special Logie for Outstanding Personal Contribution to Australian Television and has been awarded the Order of Australia (AM) for his services to Australian media and tourism.
+Bill took many travellers on trips of many thousand kilometres in Australia and overseas.
+He also wrote ten books on Australian history, as well as many magazine stories and newspaper columns.
+He received many awards including a special Logie for Outstanding Personal Contribution to Australian Television and was awarded the Order of Australia (AM) for his services to Australian media and tourism.